Saturday, 14 July 2018

 After that it was time for a sleep, but soon we were woken by voices.

-Two young walkers had appeared, speaking some barbaric tongue (it turned out to be Dutch).
-The man was carrying a mountainous square pack, while the woman had a tiny day pack.
+Two young walkers had appeared, speaking some unrecognisable tongue (it turned out to be Dutch).
+The man was carrying a mountainous square pack, while the woman had a tiny satchel.

-They sat at the table outside the closed office, fiddling with their phones, so I went over and tried to talk to them in French, quickly discovering that they preferred English.
+They sat at the table outside the closed office, fiddling with their phones, so I went over and tried to speak to them in French, quickly discovering that they preferred English.

 They had started from Vézelay two days ago and had no tent and no food (so what were they carrying in the monstrous pack?).